You are currently viewing Who Put the Fruits onto the Garments?

 2017: Alessandro Michele – pineapples

-influencer in fruit print tunic dress in pruple, pink, fuchsia and white
+influencer in fruit print tunic dress in purple, pink, fuchsia and white

 Modalu Pipa bag, Very Fine Dance Shoes sandals, Hermes collier de chien bangle, Rebecca Collins necklace , sunglasses c/o SUNGAIT and tunic c/o Coolibar.

-See this video to see what fashion bloggers wear with their fruit print garments.
+The following video shows what fashion bloggers wear with their fruit print garments.
+Watch it to get inspired by their fruit-print outfit ideas.

 fashion bloggers over 50 in trendy fruit print summer dresses